 Decide on a company-wide message and communicate that message to all employees.
 Doing so will help to eliminate conflicting statements and will help to unite your team in the eyes of your stakeholders.

 While you may delegate tasks throughout the business, as the leader or member of the leadership team, it is your responsibility to know what is being posted and what information is being released.

 6. Focus on the Crisis

-Do not post promotional and marketing materials on your webpage while dealing with a crisis.
+Do not post promotional products and marketing materials on your webpage while dealing with a crisis.
 Doing so can make your business appear unsympathetic and unfocused towards the situation.
 Be sure to halt all automated messages.

 For more information regarding crisis communications, do not hesitate to contact the Fallston Group at 410.420.2001 or by email at firstname.lastname@example.org.